Diverse electronic landscape of the kagome metal YbTi3Bi4

-Here, we have performed a comprehensive investigation of the electronic structure of the newly discovered YbTi$_3$Bi$_4$ kagome material.
-Our approach involved the use of magneto-transport measurements, angle-resolved photoemission spectroscopy (ARPES), and density-functional theory (DFT) calculations.
-Our X-ray diffraction measurements demonstrate this material crystallizes in the orthorhombic \textit{Fmmm} space group \cite{BrendenLn134}.
-Similar to the V-Sb analog YbV$_3$Sb$_4$, YbTi$_3$Bi$_4$ is decidedly nonmagnetic due to the divalent Yb$^{2+}$.
-No transitions were observed in magnetization measurements down to 60 mK.
-Our ARPES measurements reveal the presence of multiple flat bands in this material along with the presence of linear Dirac states at the center of the Brillouin zone (BZ) i.e., at the $\overline{\Gamma}$ point and at the corner of the BZ i.e., the $\overline{\text{K}}$ point.
-The obtained ARPES results are reproduced from DFT calculations.
-Our observation of multiple flat bands and Dirac states in YbTi$_3$Bi$_4$ establishes this material as a fertile system for exploring the interplay between kagome geometry, non-trivial band topology and electron correlation in an easily exfoliable new Ti-based nonmagnetic kagome material.
-The present study highlights the importance of this newly discovered $Ln$Ti$_3$Bi$_4$ kagome family as a new platform to explore the influence of magnetism, spin-orbit coupling, and electron correlations as one can easily replace the Yb rare earth element by other magnetic rare earth elements \cite{BrendenLn134}.\\
+Here we discuss our comprehensive investigation of the electronic structure of the YbTi$_3$Bi$_4$ kagome material.
+Our approach involves magneto-transport and angle-resolved photoemission spectroscopy (ARPES) measurements, in combination with parallel density-functional theory (DFT) based calculations.
+YbTi$_3$Bi$_4$, like its structural analog YbV$_3$Sb$_4$ is a nonmagnetic (Yb$^{2+}$) kagome metal, which does not exhibit any electronic or structural phase transitions down to 60 mK \cite{BrendenLn134}.
+Our ARPES measurements on YbTi$_3$Bi$_4$ indicate the presence of several flat bands spanning a large area of the Brillouin zone (BZ), multiple van Hove singularities at the $\overline{\text{M}}$ point, and a linear Dirac-like state at the $\overline{\text{K}}$ symmetry point, and are consistent with our DFT calculations.
+Our study establishes YbTi$_3$Bi$_4$ as a fertile playground for exploring exotic physics in an easily exfoliable Ti-based nonmagnetic kagome material.\\